 You can set waiting time (args.waiting_time): amount of time before unit fails if has no appropriate messafe.
 The value 1000 means one second.

-You can set delay (args.delay): amount of time before between one units end and another units begin.
+You can set delay (args.delay): amount of time before between end of one unit and beginning of another.
 The value 1000 means one second.

 You can use "print messages content" checkbox.
 If it is set, you will see sent and received messages and come other comments.